UniMath/agda-unimath/src/foundation/decidable-dependent-pair-types.lagda.md

 ### Decidability of dependent sums over bases with double negation dense equality

+This is a special case of the more general fact that a type has decidable sums if and only if its totally separated reflection does, and totally separated types have double negation stable equality. {{#cite TypeTopology}}

 ```agda
 module _
   {l1 l2 : Level} {A : UU l1} {B : A → UU l2}